Greek Island Athens to Santorini Ferry

 Avoid possible problems and irritations with these Greek Island Overnight Ferry tips.

-Greek Island Overnight Ferry Tips – Bring Snacks
+Greek Island Athens to Santorini Ferry – Bring Snacks

 Since passengers are a captive audience, the food options are meager and expensive.
 Consider saving money by stopping at a market before you board the ship for snacks and drinks.